 New: E-Visa for Ethiopia.
-Check out if you are eligible for E.Visa on: https://www.evisa.gov.et
+Check out if you are eligible for the E-Visa at https://www.evisa.gov.et

 Climate and Clothing

-- Because of elevation, temperature rarely exceed 25 degree C. (77 Fahrenheit) in most of the country, although in some of the lower lying areas (Awash, Omo and Mago parks) it can get considerably hotter.
+- Because of the elevation, the temperature rarely exceeds 25 degrees Celsius (77 degrees Fahrenheit) in most of the country.
+Although in some of the lower-lying areas (Awash, Omo, and Mago parks), it can get considerably hotter.

-- Pack light clothes for the daytime and jacket or sweater for the evenings, and a good pair of walking shoes even if you are not going trekking-path ways around historic sites is usually uneven and stony.
+- Pack light clothes for the daytime, a jacket or sweater for the evenings, and a good pair of walking shoes even if you are not going trekking — paths around historic sites are usually uneven and stoney.

-- Trekkers in the Simian and Bale Mountains will need warm clothes, waterproofs and 3-4 seasons’ sleeping bags.
+- Trekkers in the Simian and Bale Mountains will need warm clothes, waterproof gear, and 3/4 seasons sleeping bags.

 - A cultural note: Ethiopians are generally modest dressers and visitors should be sensitive about going underdressed into places of worship.
-Shoes must always be removed before entering churches and mosques-for getting around sites like Lalibela with its many churches airline socks are very useful.
+Shoes must always be removed before entering churches and mosques — airline socks are very useful for sites like Lalibela with its many churches.

 Health and Medical

-- All visitors should be in possession of valid yellow fever vaccination certificate if coming from an infcted area.
-Immunization for Hepatitis A and B, Typhoid and Polio is recommended.
-Malaria: in many sites malaria is not a problem because of the elevation - this is true of Axum, Gondar and Lalibela for example, but it can occur in Bahir Dar at the end of the rainy season and after unseasonable rains.
-Chloroquine resistant strains have been identified in some areas so you should consult your doctor about the prescription.
+- All visitors should have a valid yellow fever vaccination certificate if coming from an infected area.
+Immunizations for Hepatitis A and B, Typhoid, and Polio are recommended.
+Malaria: In many sites, including Axum, Gondar, and Lalibela, malaria is not a problem because of the elevation.
+But it can occur in Bahir Dar at the end of the rainy season and after unseasonable rains.
+Chloroquine-resistant strains have been identified in some areas, so you should consult your doctor about the prescription.

 - Alternatively, you can keep mosquitoes and other insects at bay with repellent creams and sprays.
-(Climatic changes and phenomena such as el-Nino has meant the appearance of Malaria at unseasonable times, and its spread to areas previously malaria free)
+Climatic changes and phenomena such as el Nino has meant the appearance of Malaria at unseasonable times.
+And it has spread to areas that were previously malaria free.

 With people from so many different ethnic groups, the food and drinks of Ethiopia are varied.
-A typical dish is Wot, a hot spicy stew of meat or vegetables, seasoned with a blend of Berbere.
-It is often made with Doro (Chicken), and normally served with injera, the traditional spongy pancake made from a fermented teff flour batter.
-In most good restaurants, or in the local coffee house, you will find delicious dishes that reflect the customs and the ingredients of the region.
+A typical dish is wot, a hot spicy stew of meat or vegetables, seasoned with a blend of Berbere.
+It is often made with doro (chicken), and normally served with injera, the traditional spongy pancake made from a fermented teff flour batter.
+In most good restaurants, or in the local coffee house, you will find delicious dishes that reflect the customs and ingredients of the region.
 In Addis Ababa, as in most of the larger cities, visitors will also find a wide range of restaurants that reflect the influences of other cuisines.
-All large hotels have international restaurants, but elsewhere in the city you can sample Chinese, Indian, Middle Eastern, Italian, French, Greek and other cuisines.
+All large hotels have international restaurants, but elsewhere in the city you can sample Chinese, Indian, Middle Eastern, Italian, French, Greek, and other cuisines.
 Ethiopia produces its own wines.
-Dukam and Gouder are fine reds, Axumite is sweeter and Crystals is a dry white wine.
-Since a few years the french company Castel is producing escellent wines in the Ziway region.
+Dukam and Gouder are fine reds, Axumite is sweeter, and Crystals is a dry white wine.
+For a few years, the french company Castel has been producing excellent wines in the Ziway region.
 Ethiopia´s famous honey wine, or Tej, is found all over the country as is Tela, a local beer and Katikala, a distilled liquor.
-Excellent beers are brewed in the country (Heineken, St. George, Dashen, Habesha and many more)
+Excellent beers are brewed in the country (Heineken, St. George, Dashen, Habesha, and many more)

-- Addis Ababa has hotels that cater for all pockets, from the luxurious Sheraton, Hilton and Intercontinental Hotel plus a growing number of 4 star and tourist standard hotels.
+- Addis Ababa has hotels that cater for all budgets, from the luxurious Sheraton, Hilton, and Intercontinental hotels to a growing number of 4-star and tourist-standard hotels.

-- Standards for lodges and hotels vary outside the capital and there are very good standard lodges and hotels in all routes.
-There are also a number of ecologies built recently even in the Omo and Mago areas where camping was unavoidable.
+- Standards for lodges and hotels vary outside the capital, and there are very good standard lodges and hotels in all parts of the country.
+There are also a number of recently built ecolodges.

 Air: Ethiopian Airlines has an extensive domestic network flying to 43 airfields and an additional 21 landing strips.
-There are also many international airlines fly to and from Addis Ababa for the international flight services.
+There are also many international airlines flying to and from Addis Ababa for the international flights.

 - 400 cigarettes or 250 g of tobacco

-Visitors may export souvenirs with a value not exceeding Birr 500, although some articles (such as animal skin and antiques) require an export permit.
+Visitors may export souvenirs with a value not exceeding 500 birr, although some articles (such as animal skins and antiques) require an export permit.

 Many antiques cannot be exported and may be confiscated if found in airport searches.
 The National Museum in Addis Ababa can issue a clearance certificate.

-As a matter of courtesy, permission should be sought before photographing individuals and in many parts of the country, particularly among the Afar and among the ethnic groups living by the Omo River, people will demand a fee.
+As a matter of courtesy, permission should be sought before photographing individuals.
+In many parts of the country, particularly among the Afar and among the ethnic groups living by the Omo River, people will demand a fee.